dirkleas/miditoyz/README.md

 The two example voices `voice1`, `voice2`, and `voice3` define the "from" and "to" voices using a three element list containing the **MSB**, **LSB**, and **PC** values.
 Multiple "from" voices can be included by specifying a series of voices surrounded by an additional set of square brackets.
 As a song is streamed, whenever the MIDI calls for a voice change, that voice is looked up in the default or specified voicing for a matching "from" voice.
 If a match is found, the voice is replaced with corresponding "to" voice, otherwise, it's played as-is.
 In other words, `miditoyz` automatically maps found voices "from" the original MIDI file "to" your preferred voice(s) whenever possible.

 A real-world example might look like this mapping of arguably boring general midi (GM) voices to higher fidelity, more lifelike Yamaha Clavinova voices for a large music collection has lots of folders of music, including one named "jazz standards", and two more named "rhythm and blues" and "chicago blues".
-A query like `miditoyz query --sources "jazz standards --songlist-file "stds.csv"` would create a song list for my jazz standards, and another query like `miditoyz query --sources blues --songlist-file "blues.csv"` would do the same, merging music from both folders of blues tunes.
+A query like `miditoyz query --sources "jazz standards --save "stds.csv"` would create a song list for my jazz standards, and another query like `miditoyz query --sources blues --save "blues.csv"` would do the same, merging music from both folders of blues tunes.

 ```json
 "voicings": {